 Use a sharp knife to cut down the back of the shrimp and reveal the vein.
 You can pull it out using the tip of the knife, a toothpick or a deveining tool.

-Finally clean the shrimp by placing them in a bowl of water and rubbing the surface with 1 tsp of corn starch and a few pinches of salt.
-Once fully covered, rinse thoroughly with fresh water and pat them dry with kitchen paper.
-This will remove any dirt or debris and hugely improve the flavour of your shrimp!
+Rinse the shrimp thoroughly with fresh water and pat them dry with kitchen paper.
+This will remove any dirt or debris and hugely improve the flavor of your shrimp!

 Preheat a large frying pan on medium and once hot, add a drizzle of oil.
 Add the shrimps and fry until they turn pink.